filakhtov/gentoo-use-docs/app-editors/gedit.md

 Pass the `-Dpython=true` option to the meson build script (this option is added by the custom Gentoo patch to allow building Gedit without support for Python plugins).
 Build support for the Python-based plugins and build some of the bundled plugins, e.g. quick open, Python console, external tools.

 The flag can be safely disabled, however Python plugins won't be available.

-### spell
-Pass the `-Dspell=enabled` option to the meson build script.
-Use the gspell library to provide spell-checking features.

-This flag should be enabled if there is a need for spell-checking.